-Section 14A of the Exchange Act requires that the Company include in this Proxy Statement anon-binding stockholder vote on the executive compensation described in this Proxy Statement (commonly referred to as a "Say-on Pay" vote).
-The Company encourages stockholders to review the Compensation Discussion and Analysis on pages 18 to 28, as well as the additional executive compensation information found on pages 29 to 38 of this Proxy Statement.
+Section 14A of the Exchange Act requires that the Company include in this Proxy Statement a non-binding stockholder vote on the executive compensation described in this Proxy Statement (commonly referred to as a "Say-on Pay" vote).
+The Company encourages stockholders to review the Compensation Discussion and Analysis and the additional executive compensation information contained in this Proxy Statement.
 The Board of Directors believes that the Company's compensation program appropriately balances the need to incentivize our executives to achieve the Company's objectives with responsible pay practices, thereby aligning the interests of our executives with those of our stockholders.